paldhous/ucb/2015/dataviz/md_raw/class8.md

 You can also save as an image from the main map display (so without any legend and annotation added in the Print Composer) by selecting `Project>Save as Image` from the top menu.

-Save the QGIS project, and then select `Project>Close` to close.
+Finally, save the QGIS project.

 #### Join external data to a shapefile